salsita/prism/docs/README.md

 Now just imagine that we'll have a parent component which will handle initialization of many instances of GifViewers.
 The parent component could use the exported `init` function to build parameterized initial model which would then be just passed to GifViewer updater.
 We will cover this in next examples.

-Right now we just need to call the `init` function to create init generator which will create initial model for the Component and we want to have the initial model parametrized with topic 'funny cats'.
+Right now, we just need to call the `init` function to create init generator which will create initial model for the Component and we want to have the initial model parametrized with topic 'funny cats'.

 ### Rendering View